Humayun' Tomb

 Other monuments

-Arab Sarai:: Literally meaning the sarai (resthouse) for the Arabs, the structure stands adjacent to the Afsarwala mosque and was built by Hamida Banu Begum around 1560-1561 CE, ostensibly built for the craftsmen who came for the construction work.
+Hamida Banu Begum built the Sarai (resthouse) for the Arabs around 1560-1561 CE.
+It means it stands adjacent to the Afsarwala mosque.
+Hamida Banu Begum ostensibly constructed it for the craftsmen who came for the construction work.

-Nila Gumbad: Standing outside the boundary of the complex is the tomb known as Nila Burj (now known as Nila Gumbad) or ‘Blue Dome’, so called because it carries striking blue glazed tiles.
-It was built by Abdul Rahim Khan-I-Khana, son of Bairam Khan also a courtier in Mughal Emperor, Akbar’s court, for his servant Miyan Fahim.
-Fahim, who not only grew up with his son, but later also died alongside one of Rahim’s own sons, Feroze khan, while fighting against the rebellion of Mughal general Mahabat Khan in 1625/26, during the reign of Jahangir.[29]
-This structure is known for its unique architecture, as it is octagonal on the outside while square within; its ceiling is decorated with painted and incised plaster, it has a high neck dome and shows a conspicuous absence of a double dome feature, common to tombs of the period.
+The tomb is known as Nila Burj (now known as Nila Gumbad) or ‘Blue Dome’.
+It stands outside the boundary of the complex, so named because it carries striking blue glazed tiles.
+Abdul Rahim Khan-I-Khana, son of Bairam Khan.
+A courtier in Mughal Emperor Akbar’s court, built it for his servant Miyan Fahim.
+Fahim, not only grew up with his son but later also died alongside one of Rahim’s sons.
+Feroze Khan, while fighting against the rebellion of Mughal general Mahabat Khan in 1625/26, during the reign of Jahangir.
+The unique architecture of this structure includes an octagonal exterior and a square interior, adorned with painted and incised plaster on the ceiling.
+It features a high-neck dome and notably lacks the double dome characteristic common to tombs of the period.

 Leave a Comment